 Everyone is always saying that teamwork is great, but that is not always the case.
 Teamwork can be positive as much as negative for the work the team has to do.
-A Recent study shows some interesting facts about the teamwork and what makes a team successful.
+A recent study shows some interesting facts about teamwork and what makes a team successful.

 1. Ideal team size